We all want to know what our competitors are up to on Google Ads, right?

 In this example, it looks like there may be a good opportunity in “healthy cat food.”
 Let’s explore that idea.
 Go back to filters and include both “healthy” and “cat” as keywords.
 Hey, look at this!
 There are 27 results and most of these look like they’d fit perfectly into an ad group.
 Next, you’ll want to export this as an ad group to CSV/Excel; check the keywords you want and then click the export button.

-You can then open the exported file, select your keywords, and copy them into AdWords.
+You can then open the exported file, select your keywords, and copy them into Google Ads.
 Don’t forget to also:

-a) use the Google AdWords keyword suggestion tool to add some more relevant keywords
+a) use the Google Ads keyword suggestion tool to add some more relevant keywords

 b) adjust keyword match types to suit your own strategy